jhou2/docs.review.ninja/README.md

 You can add/edit the markdown files and compile it to html and start a small http server to look at it in your browser with `rake serve`.

-> this automaticatlly compiles all files when you make changes, so no need to
+> this automatically compiles all files when you make changes, so no need to
 > restart the server

 If you are a collaborator, you can also publish the documentation with `rake